-These women ACCEPTED the situation when their loved ones die, they trusted the Lord, and went with whatever was the will of the Lord.
+Ruth accepted her situation when her loved ones died, she trusted the Lord, and went with whatever was the will of the Lord.

 It’s a clear example of what Christian people should do when their loved ones die, and how they should comfort others when their loved ones die as well.

-Let’s discover the beautiful book of Ruth and its amazing takeaways:
+So, let’s discover the book of Ruth and its amazing takeaways:

 1. In The Midst Of Bad Circumstances, The Lord Is In Control Of Your Life